-The voyage of discovery was a sailing expedition aboard HMS Endeavour.
-It was the first to make European contact with Eastern Australia, map New Zealand and accurately observe the transit of Venus.
+The voyage of discovery was a sailing expedition aboard HMS Endeavour in 1768.
+Cook and his crew were the first to make European contact with Eastern Australia, map New Zealand and accurately observe the transit of Venus.

 Many Quakers from the 17th to 19th century were drawn towards the natural sciences and botany, the study of plants, because they did not require a university degree.
 Being a Quaker at this time in history meant they were often barred from accessing a higher education and so many of those with with a scientific interest found themselves working in the natural sciences where a degree wasn’t always necessary.

 Also, botany fitted well with many Quaker principles.
-Curiosity and a care for the natural world as well as building a knowledge of plants and their medicinal qualities meant Friends were drawn to the forefront of this new science.
+Curiosity and a care for the natural world, as well as building a knowledge of plants and their medicinal qualities, meant Friends were drawn to the forefront of this new science.

-In total the voyage lasted three years and Parkinson sketched over 900 specimens and painted nearly 300 illustration of plants that had never been seen before in Europe.
+In total, the voyage lasted three years and Parkinson sketched over 900 specimens and painted nearly 300 illustration of plants that had never been seen before in Europe.
 He also wrote a journal entitled, A Journal of a Voyage to the South Seas, in his Majesty’s Ship the Endeavour.

-On the return leg of the voyage HMS Endeavour stopped at Jakarta for repairs and many of the crew fell ill.
+On the return leg of the voyage, HMS Endeavour stopped at Jakarta for repairs and many of the crew fell ill.
 Parkinson was one of them and he died and was buried at sea.
 His journal, however, survived the journey and was given to the British Museum.

-The Spread of Knowledge
+The Spread of Botanical Knowledge

-The network of Friends across Britain and the new world meant that there many links in building the knowledge of botany.
+The network of Friends across Britain and the New World meant that there many links in building the knowledge of botany.
 Recording and classifying plants came as natural skills to the highly organised Society of Friends.
-Also wealthier Quakers were able to fund Friends who needed to travel in order to further their research.
+Also, wealthier Quakers were able to fund Friends who needed to travel in order to further their research.

-The idea was to encourage the planning of, in his words, ‘a green country town.’
-Most houses that were built in his new settlement included a plot of land that had space for a small orchard and trees were needed.
+The idea was to encourage the planning of, in his words, “A green country town.”
+Most houses that were built in Penn’s new settlement included a plot of land that had space for a small orchard.
 As a result many streets were named after trees such as Chestnut, Mulberry and Vine, which still survive today.